Test in production without watermarks.

 RxJS can be used in your Node.js application after it has been installed.
 An Observable can be created and subscribed to using the following simple example:

-The following code should be added to a file:
+Add the following code to a file:

 // Import necessary RxJS modules